fontclubbelgica/fontclubbelgica.xyz/_typefaces/filter.md

             - shft: 0

 about:
-    - image: FCB_Filter_about.png
+    - image: preview-engraged.gif
       caption: "Botanical Garden, Ghent, Belgium."

       text: |
         Skeleton to stretch!
 Filter is a collection of skeleton based fonts dropped in a magical melting pot of sliders.
-Moving from fine to mega-black over a back slant to ultra wide where curves are dancing and while maintaining the line thickness at all cost.
+        Moving from fine to mega-black over a back slant to ultra wide where curves are dancing, while maintaining the line thickness at all cost.

+    - image: Filter_explained.png

+      text: |
         Filter has multiple transformations in a variable font:

         * **Weight**: going from thin over black to mega-black.
         * **Slant**: going from a backslant to a slant in the reading direction.
         * **Width**: Going from extremely compressed to extremely extended